mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Verify that JSON schema validation is in place and verified before accepting input.**

-**Solution**: Integrate JSON schema validation into the input processing pipeline of the application.
-Before accepting input data, validate it against the predefined JSON schema to ensure its integrity and compliance with expected formats.
-Feedback the user if somethings wrong.
+**Solution**: Add JSON schema validation to the input processing pipeline of the application.
+Validate input data against the predefined JSON schema before processing to ensure it meets expected formats and integrity.
+Provide user feedback in case of any errors.

 ### Malicious Code Search:
 <a name="malicious-code-search"></a>